mbanifawaz/Jordan_Prayer_Times_App_PP/privacy_policy.md

    - **Usage**: Sends prayer time reminders to the notification panel.

 8. **`USE_FULL_SCREEN_INTENT`**
-   - **Purpose**: Displays prayer time notifications on the lock screen.
+   - **Purpose**: Displays the prayer alarm over the lock screen.
-   - **Usage**: Shows alarms over the lock screen to ensure you don't miss prayer times.
-This is a standard permission for alarm clock apps.
+   - **Usage**: When a prayer time arrives, the alarm screen appears over the lock screen — showing the prayer name, the time, and a Stop button — the same way an alarm clock app does.
+Nothing is transmitted; the screen is drawn locally.

 9. **`FOREGROUND_SERVICE`** and **`FOREGROUND_SERVICE_MEDIA_PLAYBACK`**
    - **Purpose**: Allows the app to play Athan (call to prayer) audio in the background.
    - **Usage**: Ensures Athan sounds play even when the app is not in the foreground.

+10. **`TURN_SCREEN_ON`**
+    - **Purpose**: Wakes the screen when a prayer alarm fires.
+    - **Usage**: Turns the display on so the alarm screen is visible, as an alarm clock does.
+Used only at the moment an alarm fires.

 #### **Optional Permissions (Feature-Specific)**